Nature of Scholarships

 - Statement of how the scholarship will aid student in career pursuit (not more than 500 words).
 The synopsis must include a description on how the scholarship fits into the applicant's planned career in the Modeling, Simulation, Training or Education field.

 - Proof of U.S. Citizenship (copy of Birth Certificate, Social Security, or Passport).

 - Personal resume to include positions, outstanding awards, publications (if any) and leadership capabilities.
 Ensure that contact information (i.e. mailing address, phone, and e-mail) is included.

 - Undergraduate transcript.

 - Graduate transcript (if applicable).
-Transcripts must be official.
+Official transcripts preferred.

 - Recommendations from major advisor and one professor from the aforementioned disciplines.